PagerDuty Inc. (PD) is an excellent investment, but the stock is overvalued/undervalued right now

-PagerDuty Inc. (NYSE:PD) closed Tuesday at $31.17 per share, up from $30.47 a day earlier.
-While PagerDuty Inc. has overperformed by 2.30%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PD fell by -1.83%, with highs and lows ranging from $38.75 to $19.51, whereas the simple moving average jumped by 22.82% in the last 200 days.
+In Tuesday’s session, PagerDuty Inc. (NYSE:PD) marked $30.39 per share, up from $29.97 in the previous session.
+While PagerDuty Inc. has overperformed by 1.40%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PD fell by -9.69%, with highs and lows ranging from $38.75 to $19.51, whereas the simple moving average jumped by 19.73% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023